DS4PS/cpp-526-fall-2019/textbook.md

 <br>

-# Data Programming in R
+# Basic Programming in R

 ## CH 01 - R as a Calculator
 * Assignment